parksaustralia/uluru-daily-weather/README.md

 - `npm run test`
 - `npm run debug`

+The project includes a Github Codespaces config that will create an environment with all of the require dependencies installed.
+All that is required after creating the codespace is to run `aws configure` and enter your AWS API keys and region.

+You may also like to set your SendGrid API key for local development and debugging:

+`export SENDGRID_API_KEY="SG.<snip>"`

 ## Deployment

 - `npm run cdk deploy` deploy this stack to your default AWS account/region